smithy-security/smithy/components/consumers/jira/README.md

 ### customFields

-Since Jira supports custom fields this describes what information from a dracon issue should be mapped to a jira custom field.
+Since Jira supports custom fields this describes what information from a smithy issue should be mapped to a jira custom field.
 This element accepts:
 A struct of: